-Corn Fufu and Njyama-njyama is a typical African dish, so rich in the various food nutrients.
+Corn Fufu and Vegetable (Njyama-njyama) is a typical African dish, so rich in various food nutrients.
 This traditional dish has become so popular that it is now eaten in many countries of the world because of its richness.
-The main ingredients used to prepare a tasty corn fufu and njyama-njyama dish are as listed below.
+The main ingredients used to prepare a tasty corn fufu and njyama-njyama dish areas listed below.

 - corn flour

-- vegetables (njyama-njyama} also called huckleberry Other leaf vegetables can be used such as bitter leaf.
+- vegetables (njyama-njyama} also called huckleberry Other leaf vegetables can be used such as bitter leaves.